IT Job Market and US National Employment Data

 Openings for IT Professionals

-Major pull back of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 - economic slowing and resulting layoffs have impact on number of unfilled jobs available for IT Professionals.
+A major pullback of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 and continued through last quarter of 2023 - economic slowing and resulting layoffs have impacted on number of unfilled jobs available for IT Professionals.
+In December the number of unfilled jobs for IT Professionals fell.

 Hiring for IT Pros in the US is high.
 Many positions for key skill are unfilled due to lack of qualified candidates applying for those positions.